MP for South Devon

 Education

-Devon schools are facing a significant shortfall of £23.5 million each year due to the current national funding formula used by the Government.
-This amount is equivalent to the salaries of 450 full-time teachers and is reflective of the fact that Devon has long been part of the F40 group, representing the 40 lowest-funded local authorities in England.
+Devon schools are facing a significant shortfall of £23.5m each year due to the current national funding formula used by the Government.
+This is the equivalent to the salaries of 450 full-time teachers and is reflective of the fact that Devon has long been part of the F40 group, representing the 40 lowest-funded local authorities in England.

 Dentistry